See the Apply tab on the Housing website. You will need to submit the following documents in addition to completing the online application:

 Residents are expected to store their personal belongings within their units.
-The apartments units provide ample closet space and each has its own storage room.
+The apartment units provide ample closet space and each has its own storage room.

-Room placements for the fall semesters are generally done in late-July.
-Room placements for the spring semester are generally done in early-December.
+Room placements for the Fall semesters are generally done in early July.
+Room placements for the Spring semester are generally done in December.

 Room assignments are subject to change and may not be the same upon check-in as on the placement letter sent to you, so generally you will meet your roommates upon your arrival in Juneau.
 Please note that the release of information about roommates can only be given if the other parties have given us permission to do so.

 Yes!
 All Housing residents have access to laundry facilities in Housing.
-The Freshman Residence Hall has a dedicated laundry facility on the second floor.
+John Pugh Hall has a dedicated laundry facility on the second floor.
 Banfield Hall has a dedicated laundry facility on the first floor.
 For apartment residents, laundry facilities are located on the ground floor of the Housing Lodge.

-All Housing Laundry facilities use funds on your student ID card to operate.
-When you move in, you may load funds onto your card for laundry use at Housing desk locations (debit/credit only), student accounts, or automated machines located in the Freshman Residence Hall and the Housing Lodge (cash only).
+All Housing laundry facilities use funds on your student ID card to operate.
+You may load funds via debit card, credit card, or cash onto your card for laundry use at Housing Desk locations, at Student Accounts, or via automated machines located in John Pugh Hall and the Housing Lodge.

-Please fill out a cancellation form, and turn it into the Housing Office, located in Mourant Building on main campus.
-You may also submit via fax (907) 796-6543 or email at Housing@uas.alaska.edu.
+Please fill out a cancellation form, and turn it in to a Housing Desk location (John Pugh Hall or Housing Lodge).
+You may also submit via fax (907) 796-6387 or email at Housing@uas.alaska.edu.

 Follow this link to the Apply page of housing and the Cancellation Forms are found at the bottom of the page. http://www.uas.alaska.edu/juneau/housing/apply.html